Botspot/pi-apps/SECURITY.md

 ##This opensource community
 So any type of thing is there that violates user interface or app-need or even dangerous malware.
 Just open a issue we will respond you as soon as possible.
+Pi-apps has to install from external sources and also runs precompiled binaries.
+If you do not feel comfortable installing precomplied binaries then most of the software can be built from source very easily.
+If any software included is found to have vulnerabilities or similar, please report an issue to the pi-app's repository so that the app can be updated or removed.